jairbj/Creality-Helper-Script-K1-CFS/README.md

 ### Currently tested modules
 The following modules have been tested on my K1 (FW 2.3.5.33) and seem to be working ok for me but as always use as your own risk.
-- 1 - Moonraker and Nginx
+- 1 - Moonraker and Nginx*
 - 2 - Fluidd (port 4408)
 - 4 - Entware
+- 6 - Klipper Adaptive Meshing & Purging*
 - 5 - Klipper Gcode Shell Command
 - 10 - Improved Shapers Calibrations
 - 22 - Mobileraker Companion

 ---